tsumarios/blog/_posts/2023-09-02-a-primer-on-cryptocurrency-investigation-and-forensics.md

 - *Risk Profiling*: automated risk-scoring algorithms trace target address activity and identify associations with known entities, including exchanges, mixers, and sanctioned parties.
 - *IP Address*: blockchain surveillance systems collect metadata, including IP addresses associated with transactions, providing geographical location information.

 In the pursuit of tracking down the owners of specific crypto wallet addresses, two main forensic techniques have emerged: the identification of common spending patterns and the analysis of address reuse.
+These should be taken into account when employing blockchain analysis tools, as we shall detail below.

 ### Identification of Common Spending Patterns